 B. Continue to pursue adequate and stable funding to accomplish the program objective.

-C. Emphasize the use of prescribed burns near urban areas with the primary goal of reducing fuels to lessen the potential intensity, spread, and resistance to control of wildfires.
+C. Emphasize the use of prescribed burns near WUI areas with the primary goal of reducing fuels to lessen the potential intensity, spread, and resistance to control of wildfires.

-D. Give high priority to treatment of areas in any part of the state where conflagrations have periodically occurred or have a high potential for occurring in the future.
+D. Give high priority to treatment of areas in high or very high fire hazard severity zones in SRA, and very high fire hazard severity zones of non-SRA..

 E. Provide timely, accurate, and consistent information to the public on the purpose, presence, and status of prescribed burning.

-F. Provide technical advisory services to private landowners, local governments and public agencies to assist in the carrying out of vegetation management projects.
+F. Provide technical advisory services to private landowners, local governments and public agencies to assist in the execution of vegetation management projects.

 G. Where appropriate, encourage joint projects with non-SRA agencies, i.e., incorporated cities, irrigation districts, military reservations, counties, fire districts, etc.